 How many performances are on the Marching Band schedule?
 We play at all home football games and often take at least one trip.
 The band also hosts and performs an annual marching festival, the School of Music Collage Concert, and various pep rallies and campus events.

 See the “How to Join” page on this website!

 What should I do if I have a class conflict with Marching Band?

 If the conflict cannot be avoided, contact Dr. Smith, director of the Marching Jayhawks.

 Are there any costs to join the band?

-There is a $130 band activity fee due at band camp.
+There is a band activity fee due at band camp ($175 for returning members, $200 for new members).
 Additional costs may include a flip folder (which you probably already have), marching shoes, and dry cleaning during the season.
-Information on these fees will be available to interested band members in the summer.
-The band provides meals on game days, all travel expenses, and a variety of Adidas apparel as part of our sharp image!
+Information on these fees will be available to band members in the summer.
+The band provides meals on game days, all travel expenses, and a variety of adidas apparel as part of our sharp image!

 Are there any KU Band scholarships available?

 The University of Kansas Office of Admissions and Scholarships offers various scholarships.
 For more information, please visit their website ».